 - Helps prevent heart attack

 Calcium promotes the normal contraction of the heart muscles.
-Deficiency of this mineral may result to abnormal increase of blood pressure when the heart’s smooth muscles contract suddenly.
+Deficiency of this mineral may result in the abnormal increase of blood pressure when the heart’s smooth muscles contract suddenly.

 - Helps in normal cell division